-In truth this wasn’t my first time dealing with body dysmorphia.
-I came of age in the 90’s heroin chic and I never fit the aesthetic.
-Even though I am small and petite, 5 ft tall and never maxed out over 99 pounds, I wasn’t thin.
-For my size I was thicker.
-I was a swimmer, I had bigger thighs, broad shoulders and I had a full C by the time I was 13 and larger by the time I graduated high school.
-Nothing about me was tiny expect my height.
+In truth, this wasn’t my first time dealing with body dysmorphia.
+I came of age in the 90’s heroin chic, and I never fit the aesthetic.
+Even though I am small and petite, 5 ft tall, and never maxed out over 99 pounds, I wasn’t thin.
+For my size, I was thicker.
+I was a swimmer, I had bigger thighs, broad shoulders, and I had a full C by the time I was 13 and larger by the time I graduated high school.
+Nothing about me was tiny except my height.
 I would go on a fast and diet just trying to emulate the girls who were my height but had a slimmer figure.

-As my health improved so did my weight, but I didn’t see it that way.
+As my health improved, so did my weight, but I didn’t see it that way.
 I watched the number on the scale go up and up.
 It was a scary thing to break triple digits.
-In my mind, a small number meant I was healthy, but the larger the number on the scale became the more I worried.
+In my mind, a small number meant I was healthy, but the larger the number on the scale became, the more I worried.
 That turned into watching what I ate.
-It’s sad that I was finally able to enjoy food without the fear of getting sick but I wouldn’t allow myself to do.
+It’s sad that I could finally enjoy food without the fear of getting sick, but I wouldn’t allow myself to do.
 I had a fat distorted image of myself in my mind.

 I’m not entirely sure why we do this to ourselves.

 No one is going around touching my stomach or measuring my waist.
-The only person who had a problem with the way I looked was me, myself and I. And somewhere in my late 20’s I figured it out.
+The only person who had a problem with how I looked was myself and I. And somewhere in my late 20’s, I figured it out.
 I stopped caring if my stomach was flat.
-I ate and drank what I liked and I worked out because it made me feel good not because I had to stay skinny.
-I even joked about working out so I could eat and drink more knowing full well that wasn’t a real thing.
+I ate and drank what I liked, and I worked out because it made me feel good, not because I had to stay skinny.
+I even joked about working out so I could eat and drink more, knowing full well that wasn’t a real thing.

-Once again I wasn’t in full control of what my mind wanted to do.
+Once again, I wasn’t in complete control of what my mind wanted to do.
 Every single day it was a constant struggle for me to come to terms with my new body.
-At one point my boobs had become so enlarged that could have fit in an F. It was gross.
-I hated seeing myself like that but I couldn’t do what I had done in the past.
+At one point, my boobs had become so enlarged that they could have fit in an F. It was gross.
+I hated seeing myself like that, but I couldn’t do what I had done in the past.
 I couldn’t starve myself because I needed enough food in my body to create food for her.

 Every single day for three months was an internal fight.
-My body still wasn’t for me, it was for my daughter, it was still the force keeping her alive and I hated it.
+My body still wasn’t for me.
+It was for my daughter, it was still the force keeping her alive, and I hated it.
 I felt like a cow every single time the pumps were hooked up to me.
-Secretly, I missed my life before this little life sucker came around and at the same time I loved every single second of it.
-I was emotionally distraught when one of my boobs stop producing milk.
+Secretly, I missed my life before this little life sucker came around, and at the same time, I loved every single second of it.
+I was emotionally distraught when one of my boobs stopped producing milk.
 It meant I had to switch to formula far earlier than I planned.
-I cried for days about losing the bond that breastfeeding created and at the same time I craved the freedom it was giving me.
+I cried for days about losing the bond that breastfeeding created, and at the same time, I craved the freedom it was giving me.

 I didn’t know if this made me a bad mother or not.
 I was switching my baby to formula and going back to work all in the same month.
 I kept asking myself how could I do this to her?

 She didn’t die because I had to go back to work.
-My baby didn’t love my any less because she drank from a bottle.
-I didn’t miss out on those late night cuddles because she was becoming independent at 3 months old.
-In fact, despite all my worrying she’s grown into a wild, sassy, toddler clone of myself.
+My baby didn’t love me any less because she drank from a bottle.
+I didn’t miss out on those late-night cuddles because she was becoming independent at 3 months old.
+In fact, despite all my worrying, she’s grown into a wild, sassy toddler clone of myself.
 It’s creepy and one of the reasons I had to learn how to accept this new form of myself.

-It wasn’t easy.
-Both my body and mind had changed so drastically in that year that I felt like I no longer knew myself.
-My hips were wider and my butt was bigger.
-My mid section was squishy and I could murder anyone who could bring harm to my baby and that included myself.
+My body and mind had changed so drastically in that year that I felt like I no longer knew myself.
+My hips were wider, and my butt was bigger.
+My midsection was squishy, and I could murder anyone who could bring harm to my baby, and that included myself.

 I couldn’t let myself fall back into my old ways.
-If I wanted to get my pre baby body back I would have to earn it.
+If I wanted to get my pre-baby body back, I would have to earn it.
 There are no easy ways out.
-I knew all too well that taking short cuts it would never last and only have a negative effect on my psyche.
+I knew all too well that taking shortcuts would never last and only harm my psyche.
 I changed the way I ate to clean eating and lots of yummy wine.
-Eventually I had to face the facts that I didn’t have the same amount of free time working full time and taking care of Adelyn, the wine had to go, too many empty calories.
-This decision made me look at what else I was putting into myself that was just extra weight which in turn made me kick Starbucks to the curb.
-This choices made my wallet a little fuller and my waist was a little slimmer.
+Eventually, I had to face the fact that I didn’t have the same amount of free time working full time and taking care of Adelyn.
+The wine had to go.
+Too many empty calories.
+This decision made me look at what else I was putting into myself that was just extra weight, which made me kick Starbucks to the curb.
+These choices made my wallet a little fuller, and my waist was a little slimmer.

-Though I have not fully learned to accept my new self, I can tell you that two and a half years into this experiment called motherhood it’s getting easier.
-I’ve shed some of my pregnancy weight and gotten rid of most of my pre pregnancy pants.
-Besides taking up space in my closet they were horrible evil things telling me lies every time I put them on.
-For a while they tried to convince me that one day they would fit again, but they never will.
-No matter how much I could starve myself I’d never lose bone and it was okay to fully admit that to myself.
+Though I have not fully learned to accept my new self, I can tell you that it’s getting easier two and a half years into this experiment called motherhood.
+I’ve shed some of my pregnancy weight and gotten rid of most of my pre-pregnancy pants.
+Besides taking up space in my closet, they were horrible evil things telling me lies every time I put them on.
+For a while, they tried to convince me that one day they would fit again, but they never will.
+No matter how much I could starve myself, I’d never lose bone, and it was okay to fully admit that to myself.

-A fierce loving mom, who is a bit of squishier in some places, yet still completely awesome.
+A fierce, loving mom, who is a bit squishier in some places, yet still completely awesome.